 (Q) a description of the location, type, and severity of identified lead-based paint hazards and any other potential lead hazards; and

-(R) a description of recommended interim controls and/or abatement options for each identified lead-based paint hazard, and a suggested prioritization for taking each action based on the immediacy and severity of the hazard.
+(R) a description of recommended interim controls and abatement options for each identified lead-based paint hazard, and a suggested prioritization for taking each action based on the immediacy and severity of the hazard.
 If the use of an encapsulant or enclosure is recommended, the report shall include a maintenance and monitoring schedule for the encapsulant or enclosure.

 (12) All risk assessment reports shall be retained for a minimum of three years.